 What is aurora?

-The aurora displayed when the solar wind strikes atoms in the magnetosphere.
-The disturbance will cause the electrons in the atoms and move to higher-energy level once the electrons drop back to the lower level it will cause a fantastic light on the sky, and that’s how aurora borealis are created.
+The aurora is displayed when the solar wind strikes atoms in the magnetosphere.
+The disturbance will cause the electrons in the atoms and move to a higher-energy level once the electrons drop back to the lower level it will cause a fantastic light on the sky, and that’s how aurora borealis is created.

 How to see the Northern Lights?

-After the scientific introduction, let's talk about the different parameters that you will have to look at to be able to see Northern Lights, and all of them together gives you a chance to see it during your chasing night.
+After the scientific introduction, let's talk about the different factors that you will have to look at to be able to see Northern Lights, and all of them together give you a chance to see it during your chasing night.
+With hello aurora app, you will have all these explanations within the app along with other fun features to help you see the aurora easier!

 - Read more about how to take pictures of the Northern Lights.